Director: Jonathan Lynn

 Was it Mrs. White in the dining room with the candlestick?
 Or perhaps it was Professor Plum in the kitchen with the lead pipe?
 Do we really care though when we can sit back and watch this classic madcap comedy?
 Absolutely not!

 Jonathan Lynn has written and directed some of my favourite comedies over the years, but I still can’t help wonder what this film may have been like if writer John Landis (American Werewolf in London, Trading Places) had directed it instead.
-Surely a lot darker with some of the humour perhaps?
+Surely a lot darker with some more humour perhaps?
 As it is he didn’t, but it is still brilliantly directed and with a script from Landis the dialogue is top notch in its sharpness.

 Ok, so well all know the board game right?
 Good!
 Here, our unwitting guests have all been invited to a mystery house for a dinner party.
 One by one they turn up to be greeted by the deliciously manic butler Wadsworth (Tim Curry).
 This role was perhaps made for Curry, but then perhaps maybe that can be said of most of his roles over the years.
 He really is a class act.
 And he shines here and is certainly the star and highlight of the film.